 Anything below it might require further investigation.
 It’s not to say that you shouldn’t add any follow-up questions if you receive a high score – quite the opposite.

 Now, you might be wondering – how can CSAT score be calculated and compared to other companies, if one goes with a 5-point scale, and another, say, a 7-point scale?

 It’s simple – you look at the percentage.
 If your company uses a 5-star rating system and the average score is 3.75, then it translates to a 75%, universal CSAT score.

 There are several situations when measuring your CSAT score is a good idea.
 We recommend turning to CSAT solutions, particularly if you:

-- would like to compare the proportions of satisfied customers at your service to those of your competitors
+- Would like to compare the proportions of happy customers at your service to those of your competitors

 Customer Satisfaction Score Pros & Cons

 Running CSAT surveys has both advantages and disadvantages, and we will discuss them in more detail now.